Toto245/Toto245.github.io/README.md

 The futura pendulum system model is shown above.
 The moving arm utilizes the SRV02, which is the Quanser QUBE-Servo 2.
 This is how the arm actuates.

 Variables of Figure 1.
-- Lr = arm length
+- Lh = arm length
-- Jr = Moment of Inertia
+- Ih = Moment of Inertia
 - θ = Angle of Jr
-- Lp = Total Length
+- 2lv = Total Length
-- Lp/2 = Center of Mass
+- lv = Center of Mass
-- Jp = Moment of Inertia of the Center of Mass
+- Jv = Moment of Inertia of the Center of Mass

 Link: https://github.com/Toto245/Toto245.github.io/tree/main/PrelimCalc